dwango/fialyzer/docs/derivation-rules.md

 The following derivation rules are the differences from the original paper.

+- α, β, and τ are clearly distinguished. τ is a type, and α, β are type variables.
 - LET is fixed: `e2`, not `e`.
 - LETREC is modified: restricted by local functions.
 - ABS is modified: `τ` and constrained function are omitted.